Home » How Do Rats Defend Themselves?

 Rats have several behavioral adaptations tailored to scare or confuse potential predators.

 Another behavioral adaptation is being nocturnal.
-Rats are more active at night, and they usually come out in the evening, well after dark, to forage for food and usually stay out of sight during the day.
+Rats are more active at night, and they usually come out in the evening, well after dark, to forage for food.
+They stay out of sight during the day.

 Nonetheless, rats are also adaptable animals and can change their schedule to scavenge for food during the day when necessary.
-For instance, rats in a nightclub are more likely to come out during the day than at night because it’ll be far quieter and lack activity during this time.
+For instance, rats in a nightclub are likelier to come out during the day than at night because it’ll be far quieter and lack activity during this time.

 how do rats protect themselves from predators?